What are Appendiceal NENs

 Guidelines

 There are numerous clinical practice guidelines on management of aNETs where management of these tumours is stratified according to risk of locoregional and distant metastasis.
 Most aNETs are less than 1cm and will be removed with curative intent and no further surveillance would be necessary.
-Tumours of 2cm plus would necessitate a right hemicolectomy.
+Tumours of 2cm plus would need to consider a right hemicolectomy.

 However, there remains a lack of consensus regarding tumours that measure 1-2 cm.
 In these cases, some histopathological features such as size, tumour grade, presence of lymphovascular invasion, or mesoappendix infiltration must also be considered.
 Computed tomography or magnetic resonance imaging scans are recommended for evaluating the presence of additional disease, except in the case of tumours smaller than 1 cm without additional risk factors.
 Somatostatin receptor imaging should be considered in cases with suspected residual or distant disease.
 In general, controversy exists regarding the necessity of oncologic right hemicolectomy (RH) in aNET patients with histologic features suggestive of more aggressive disease.